Papermaking: History

 In the 8th century, papermaking spread to the Islamic world, where the process was refined, and machinery was designed for bulk manufacturing.
 Production began in Samarkand, Baghdad, Damascus, Cairo, Morocco, and then Muslim Spain.
 In Baghdad, papermaking was under the supervision of the Grand Vizier Ja'far ibn Yahya.
 Muslims invented a method to make a thicker sheet of paper.
 This innovation helped transform papermaking from an art into a major industry.
 The earliest use of water-powered mills in paper production, specifically the use of pulp mills for preparing the pulp for papermaking, dates back to Samarkand in the 8th century.
 The earliest references to paper mills also come from the medieval Islamic world, where they were first noted in the 9th century by Arabic geographers in Damascus.

 Traditional papermaking in Asia uses the inner bark fibers of plants.
 This fiber is soaked, cooked, rinsed and traditionally hand-beaten to form the paper pulp.
 The long fibers are layered to form strong, translucent sheets of paper.
 In Eastern Asia, three traditional fibers are abaca, kōzo and gampi.
 In the Himalayas, paper is made from the lokta plant.
 This paper is used for calligraphy, printing, book arts, and three-dimensional work, including origami.

 In Europe, papermaking moulds using metallic wire were developed, and features like the watermark were well established by 1300 CE, while hemp and linen rags were the main source of pulp, cotton eventually taking over after Southern plantations made that product in large quantities.
 Papermaking was originally not popular in Europe due to not having many advantages over papyrus and parchment.
-It wasn't until the 15th century with the invention of the movable type of printing and its demand for paper that many paper mills entered production, and papermaking became an industry.
+It was not until the 15th century with another Chinese invention of the movable type of printing and its demand for paper that many paper mills entered production, and papermaking became an industry.

 Modern papermaking began in the early 19th century in Europe with the development of the Fourdrinier machine.
 This machine produces a continuous roll of paper rather than individual sheets.
 These machines are large.
 Some produce paper 150 meters in length and 10 meters wide.
 They can produce paper at a rate of 100 km/h.
 In 1844, Canadian Charles Fenerty and German Friedrich Gottlob Keller had invented the machine and associated process to make use of wood pulp in papermaking.
 This innovation ended the nearly 2,000-year use of pulped rags and start a new era for the production of newsprint and eventually almost all paper was made out of pulped wood.